LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/ConversationBuilder/dialogs.md

 * Dynamic intents (2 or 3 intents based on the best match threshold setting)
 * Custom text (Ex: Could you rephrase your question?) - Optional

-In addition to this default tile, you can add any number of interactions to the dialog, such as Agent Escalation.
+You can add any number of interactions to the dialog, such as Agent Escalation.

 Use [built in functions](conversation-builder-conversation-builder-scripting-functions.html#get-disambiguated-intent) to debug or access disambiguation intent data.